 Creativity is a strong component of critical thinking and important in a child’s development.
 More importantly, when kids are allowed to explore and use their imagination, it’s really fun for them and the accompanying adults.

 This brief article draws on solid research, some of which is independently referenced elsewhere in this list.
 Among the points made are that city parks offer a sense of place, opportunity for daily experience with nature, experiences that enhance school achievement, and antidotes to alienation.
 This American Planning Association City Parks Forum Briefing Paper is largely inspired by the work of Robin Moore, noted and pioneering landscape designer with a...more

 When children build a relationship with nature, they tend to be more inclined to care about their natural world as adults.
-Learning about food webs, water systems, weather and migration patterns of wildlife all help kids understand the relationship between themselves and the world around them.
+Learning about food webs, water systems, weather and migration patterns of wildlife all helps kids understand the relationship between themselves and the world around them.

 Stewardship can be as simple as sharing a love of the outdoors with another person, or something grander like volunteering.
 At each touch point, kids start to build their own connection and start to care about the things that spark their interest.

 People are drawn to gardens, forests, and other natural spots for recreation and for vacations.
 Homes near parks typically gain in value.
 The designers and operators of hotels, spas, and golf courses know that beautiful grounds attract customers.
 In the words of University of Michigan psychologist Rachel Kaplan, “Nature matters to people.
 Big trees and small trees, glistening water, chirping birds, budding bushes, colorful flowers—these are important ingredients in a good life.”
 (Kaplan, 1983, p...more

 When children are given the chance to connect with nature at a young age, they are more likely to care about it as adults.
 Below are articles relating to how connecting kids with nature will help develop the next generation of environmental stewards.